stephanie-K/practitioner-stories/_docs/SAtSD/general.md

 <hr class="very-big">

-## In details: What the SAtSD means to practitioners
+## In detail: What the SAtSD means to practitioners

 ### Why specifically Scottish?